When Do You Get Ball In Hand In Pool?

 What Is The Difference Between The Rule Sets?

-The bar rules have been relatively consistent across all the bars I’ve visited.
-There are a couple of rules that you should confirm such as whether there are table scratches or just pocket scratches and whether or not you’re playing ball in hand.
+Across all the bars I’ve visited, the rules have stayed consistent.
+There are a couple of rules that you should confirm whenever you play somewhere new, such as whether there are table scratches or just pocket scratches and whether or not you’re playing ball in hand.

-Table scratches are when you don’t hit one of your object balls.
+Table scratches happen when you don’t hit one of your object balls.
 Pocket scratches are when the cue ball goes in a pocket.
-Ball in Hand in this regard means that all scratches allow the cue ball to be placed anywhere on the table.
+Ball in Hand, in this regard, means that all scratches allow the cue ball to be placed anywhere on the table.
+If you aren’t playing ball in hand, the cue ball must be placed in the kitchen.

 BCA and APA are both competitive pool leagues.
 These two rulesets and leagues are the most common in the competitive billiards world.